 - The additional fee for the change.

 Both parties should then sign the amendment.
 You, the designer, keep the original version.
-The client is now contractually obligated to pay you any fees associated with the additional work.
-If the client balks at doing so or tries to claim you didn’t do all the new work, they can be confronted with the amendment.
+The client must now pay you any fees associated with the additional work.
+If the client balks at doing so or tries to claim you didn’t do all the new work, you can show them the amendment.
 If they still refuse to pay, a judge will force them to comply.

 As a fallback position, you should also make sure the original contract has a copyright transfer provision.
-The provision should indicate copyright is retained by you, the designer, until full payment is made.
+The provision should indicate you retain copyright until the client makes full payment.
 If the client stiffs you, then you have the option of filing a copyright infringement notice with the DMCA agent for their host to force the takedown of the site.

-Changes are common with web development projects.
-As a web designer, you need to protect yourself by reducing each change to writing.
+Changes are frequent with web development projects.
+As a web designer, you need to protect yourself by reducing each shift in writing.
 Do this, and you can spend most of your time building amazing sites instead of fighting with clients.

 Not sure if your current contract allows for amendments or how to go about documenting them?
 Contact me for a consultation.